thepsalmist/sourceAFRICA/app/views/help/eng/publishing.markdown

 <a name="linking"></a>
 # Linking to a Document, Page or Note</span>

-The most simple way to share your work in DocumentCloud with readers is to publish a URL to a document.
+The most simple way to share your work in sourceAFRICA with readers is to publish a URL to a document.
 You can modify the URL to have the document open to a specific page or note.
 Follow these URL formats:

 ### Full document: